 Did You Know?

-Did you make any clean energy enhancements in 2022?
-Under the Residential Clean Energy Credit, certain clean energy projects may qualify for a credit of up to 30% of the cost.
+Planning on clean energy enhancements?
+Under the Residential Clean Energy Credit, certain clean energy projects may still qualify for a credit of up to 30% of the cost.
 Visit the IRS website for complete details.

-Purchase an EV vehicle?
-The Inflation Reduction Act may also entitle you to a credit of up to $7,500 on electric vehicle (EV) purchases, depending on the type of vehicle purchased and the date of purchase.
-Certain income limit restrictions ($150,000 single/$300,000 married) apply.
+Purchasing an EV vehicle this year?
+The Inflation Reduction Act allows select persons to receive a credit of up to $7,500 on electric vehicle (EV) purchases, depending on the type of vehicle, and the date of purchase.